haviv/generate_parameters_docs/docs/PasswordLength.md

-# PasswordLength Parameter Documentation

-## Category
+# Password Length

+**Technical Name:** PasswordLength
-Security Configuration
+**Category:** Security

-## Default Value
-The default value for `PasswordLength` is defined within the Pathlock GRC platform's common settings.
-It is not explicitly mentioned in the provided code excerpts.

-## Impact Level
+**Default Value:** Varies (based on system configuration)
-High
+**Impact Level:** High

 ## Description
-The `PasswordLength` parameter specifies the minimum length requirement for user passwords within the Pathlock Cloud GRC platform.
-It plays a crucial role in enforcing password complexity and security standards across the organization.
+The `PasswordLength` parameter defines the minimum and maximum length of passwords created within the Pathlock Cloud GRC platform.
+This parameter is crucial for enforcing password security policies across user accounts, ensuring that passwords are of sufficient complexity and length to protect against unauthorized access.

 ## Business Impact
-Configuring the `PasswordLength` appropriately can significantly reduce the risk of unauthorized access due to weak passwords.
-A longer password length requirement encourages the creation of complex passwords, thereby increasing the resilience of user accounts against brute force and dictionary attacks.
-This is vital for protecting sensitive compliance and risk management information handled by the Pathlock Cloud GRC platform.
+Setting an appropriate `PasswordLength` directly influences the security posture of an organization's IT environment.
+Longer passwords are generally more secure, reducing the risk of brute force attacks and unauthorized access to sensitive information.
+This, in turn, aids in compliance with various regulatory requirements that mandate specific standards for password security.

 ## Technical Impact when configured
-- **Increased Security:** Enforcing a minimum password length can deter attackers by making it computationally more challenging to crack passwords.
+- **Enhanced Security:** Enforcing a minimum password length ensures that users create passwords that are harder to guess or crack.
-- **Compliance:** Meets various regulatory and compliance standards that dictate specific minimum password length requirements.
+- **Compliance:** Helps organizations meet security standards and compliance requirements that specify minimum password lengths.
-- **User Impact:** May increase the difficulty for users to remember passwords, potentially leading to a higher rate of password reset requests unless complemented with user education and possibly the use of password managers.
+- **User Management:** Affects how user passwords are generated and changed, impacting both automated system processes and manual user actions.

-## Example Scenario
+## Examples Scenario
-Imagine a scenario where an organization must comply with ISO/IEC 27001 standards, which includes implementing strong access control measures.
-By configuring the `PasswordLength` to a robust value, say 12 characters, the organization can ensure that the passwords used within the Pathlock Cloud GRC platform meet this requirement, contributing to the overall security posture and compliance.
+- **Scenario:** An organization must comply with the PCI DSS requirements, which specify that passwords must be at least 7 characters long.
+By setting the `PasswordLength` parameter to a minimum of 7, the organization ensures that all user passwords meet this requirement, thereby maintaining PCI DSS compliance.

 ## Related Settings
-- PasswordComplexityRequirements: Defines additional password complexity rules such as the inclusion of uppercase, lowercase, digits, and special characters.
-- PasswordExpirationPolicy: Determines how frequently passwords must be changed.
-- AccountLockoutThreshold: Specifies the number of failed login attempts allowed before locking the account.
+- PasswordComplexity
+- PasswordExpirationPeriod
+- PasswordHistory

+## Applicable Workflow Actions
+- ChangeUserPassword
+- CreateNewUser

 ## Best Practices
-- **Configure When:**
-  - The organization is required to comply with industry regulations that dictate specific password lengths.
-  - Enhancing the security posture of the Pathlock GRC platform is a priority.
-- **Avoid When:**
-  - Users struggle significantly with password memorability, leading to increased risk of passwords being written down or reused across platforms.
-Consider using supplemental security measures like multi-factor authentication in such cases.

-Given the role of `PasswordLength` in securing sensitive GRC data, organizations should carefully consider their specific risk profile and compliance requirements when configuring this parameter.
-Regular user education on the importance of secure password practices, coupled with the enforcement of robust password policies, can significantly mitigate the risk of data breaches.
+- **Configure when:** Establishing or updating security policies related to user authentication and access control.
+It is recommended to set this parameter at the onset of using the Pathlock platform to ensure all user accounts are created with secure passwords from the start.
+- **Avoid when:** There is no specific scenario where you should avoid configuring `PasswordLength`, as it is a fundamental security measure.
+However, avoid setting it to a value that might be considered too lenient or too restrictive without considering the usability impact and user compliance.

+## Context
+This parameter is found in workflow actions related to changing user passwords and creating new user accounts.
+It is instrumental in ensuring that the passwords generated or updated through these processes meet the organization's security requirements.